1 of 2

 About Visual Spectrums

 Through collaboration with artists and art appreciators, we’re creating an arts experience that explores how people might engage with the visual arts after a loss of vision.
 Specifically, we’re creating a small visual arts exhibit that facilitates a more accessible and inclusive engagement with the arts.
 Eventually, we hope to facilitate many such exhibits in multiple locations around the country (or even the world!).
-For now, we hope to debut the first of these exhibits in Iowa City in the late fall of 2025.
+For now, we hope to debut the first of these exhibits in Fairfield and Iowa City in late 2025.

 The Loss of Art | The Art of Loss